slezier/SimpleFunctionalTest/README.md

         ...
 	}

-## 2 step: add SimpleFunctionalTest
+## step 2: add SimpleFunctionalTest
 In your pom file insert dependencies to SimpleFunctionalTest

 	<project>